3.15.20

-3.15.20 is the fourth studio album by American singer Donald Glover, under his stage name Childish Gambino.
-It was initially uploaded to the website donaldgloverpresents.com on March 15, 2020, before being taken down 12 hours later and reappearing on streaming services on March 22 as 3.15.20.
+3.15.20 is the fourth studio album by the American actor and rapper Donald Glover, under his stage name Childish Gambino.
+It was initially uploaded to the website donaldgloverpresents.com on March 15, 2020, before being taken down 12 hours later.
+After a countdown, it was released to streaming and download services under the title 3.15.20 on March 22.
 It is therefore interchangeably referred to as both 3.15.20 and Donald Glover Presents.
-After a countdown, it was released to streaming and download services under the title 3.15.20 on March 22.

 The album features guest appearances from Ariana Grande, Kadhja Bonet, 21 Savage and Ink.
 Glover produced the album with a range of collaborators including DJ Dahi, longtime producer Ludwig Göransson, Chukwudi Hodge, Kurtis McKenzie and James Francies, Jr.

 Most of the album's track titles refer to the time at which they appear on the album; for example, "12.38" appears 12 minutes and 38 seconds into the album.
 The 2018 promotional single, "Feels Like Summer", appears on the album under the title "42.26".
 The album received critical acclaim, with praise particularly directed towards Glover's songwriting and the album's themes.

+On May 8, 2024, 3.15.20 was removed from select streaming services leading up to the release of Atavista, a reworked version of the album.
+Atavista was released 5 days later on May 13.